aliznayem/my-cheatsheets/ethical_hacking.md

   * Impersonate other devices
   * Bypass filters
 #### Change MAC address
-Say, we want to change the MAC address of wlan0 interface.
+Say, we want to change the MAC address of wlan0 interface. wlan0 will be used in further sections as wireless interface name.
 ```
 ifconfig (check present MAC address)
 ifconfig wlan0 down (disable interface)